 Sample lunch box plan

-Assuming you have a 6-year-old child, this sample lunch box should fulfill all their nutritional needs for the school day, ensure they don’t still feel hungry, and allow them to concentrate, learn and play like a boss.
+Assuming you have a 6-year-old child, this sample lunch box should fulfill all their nutritional needs for the school day, ensure they don’t still feel hungry, and allow them to concentrate, learn and play like.

 For older children, increase the servings accordingly.

 ½ cup veggie sticks (carrot, snow peas, capsicum) and 1 small plum

 1 banana and 4 cubes of hard, reduced-fat cheese